 We have a client that has a very young dog that survived IMHA using our protocol and weaning off the immunosuppressant drugs.
 She met a woman very sad at the recent loss of her dog from IMHA after expensive veterinary treatment and six blood transfusions!
 As they talked she discovered that the two dogs were from the same breeder.
 Her dog survived on our protocol and the other unfortunately did not by following the standard veterinarian course that seldom works but vets keep doing it over and over and over...

 And when treatment with immunosuppressant drugs doesn't seem to be working for a dog or cat, increasing the dosage or switching to another dangerous drug is not the answer.
 The sad thing is that many of these vets truly feel there is nothing more they could have done and that is very sad for all their future clients that come into their office hoping for them to save their beloved canine or feline family member.
 Because more times than not, it is just not going to happen and that animal is most likely going to die.

-The goal of our natural IMHA protocol is to help balance your animal's immune system to prevent further damage to red blood cell tissue while at the same time promoting development of new red blood cells and their oxygen carrying capacity to initially save your dog or cat's life.* After the initial acute IMHA therapy we continue to provide the proper supplementation to strengthen your entire canine or feline so their body will have the strength to rebalance their own immune system and continue to create healthy amounts of red blood cells and their oxygen carrying capacity.
+The goal of our Holistic Immune-Mediated Hemolytic Anemia Protocol is to promote the natural creation of new red blood cells and improve their oxygen carrying capacity to initially save your dog or cat's life.* After the initial acute IMHA therapy we continue to provide the proper supplementation to strengthen your entire canine or feline so their body will have the strength to rebalance their own immune system and continue to create healthy amounts of red blood cells and their oxygen carrying capacity.
 In addition, in a holistic fashion, we want to educate you and help you to recognize, and then remove, any contributing factors whether these are in your pet's diet, environment or occur during veterinary visits.
-We do not necessarily know the root cause(s) of the imbalance in your particular animal, but we do know from our research and experience the primary culprits.
+We do not necessarily know the root cause(s) of the anemic condition in your particular animal, but we do know from our research and experience the primary culprits.